Helping travelers to Italy since 2008

 The best point of contact for anyone requiring help with reduced mobility - defined as "physical, sensory or motor impairment" is the "Sala Blu" (Blue Room) at larger stations.

-Top Tip: It's a good idea to contact Sala Blu staff at least 24 hours before your train is due to depart to check the mobility access at the stations you're travelling to and from.
+Top Tip: It's a good idea to contact Sala Blu staff at least 24 hours before your train is due to depart to check the mobility access at the stations you're traveling to and from.

 You also need to arrive at the Sala Blu at least 30 minutes before departure so that employees can help with platform and train access.